 Who should read Ghosts of Spain?

-Anyone that is interested in Spain and its history in any way should read this book.
+Anyone that is interested in Spain and its history in any way should read Ghosts of Spain.
 You will learn a lot from it and it will open your eyes to the country and its many foibles.

 As I said above, anyone living in the country as an immigrant should read it too.